 Leptin is a starvation hormone, not a hunger hormone.

+Leptin is best, and most simply, described as a fuel pump.
 If leptin is signaling properly and fat stores are being used for fuel it can either trigger hunger because the body needs to acquire more fuel or it can trigger no hunger because the body has fuel to spare and doesn't need more of it.
 What occurs is dependent on your overall metabolic state, as there is an interplay of many hormones, working in feedback loops, that determine this.
 There is no one sole hormone that is responsible for any one specific effect.

 5. If you soak potatoes for 30 minutes, it will get rid of their starch.